klis87/redux-requests/docusaurus/docs/api-reference/reset-requests.md

 Also note that `resetRequests` also sets query `pristine` to `true` and clears cache if set.

 Moreover, it is possible to prevent reset of queries which are cached by passing 3rd argument `resetCached` (`true` by default), for example `dispatch(resetRequests([FETCH_BOOKS], false, false))`

+Last but not least, it also stops all pollings for requests of the given types.